 - Ventral nucleus

 The Pons has a distinct bulbous appearance on cross section due to large axonal bundles of cell groups which pass through it with descending motor fibres and ascending sensory modalities.
-There are also groups of fibres running transversely between large pontine nuclei and the cerebellum.
+There are also groups of fibres running transversely between large pontine nuclei and the two cerebellar hemispheres.
 Cranial nerves also exit.
 Laterally lies the bulging middle cerebellar peduncle.
 The pontine nuclei mediate fibres coming from cerebral cortex to the cerebellum.
 The VI, VII, VIII and V nerves all leave ventrally.
 As its name suggests it is bridge like and like any bridge it is a major crossover centre for fibres carrying signals bidirectionally from above and below and communication with the cerebellum.
 Like any bridge it covers the CSF filled 4th ventricle which separates it from the cerebellum with its vermis and hemispheres which sit tightly behind.
 It is indeed a bridge over water.

 The Pons contains the Corticospinal fibres, Corticopontine fibres, Pontocerebellar fibres and Raphe nuclei.
 The lower Pons contains the Nucleus of VI, Nuclei of VII, Facial nerve, Superior salivatory Gustatory.
 The facial nerve and abducent nerve are closely associated as the exiting VII nerve loops around the nucleus of VI.
 Also contained is the Medial lemniscus (carries contralateral dorsal column), Spinothalamic tract (carries pain and temperature) and Middle cerebellar peduncle which contains fibres from c/L pons to cerebellum.